WATCH: Army veteran TSA agent runs exploding battery away from passeng | Where Orlando Turns First For Breaking News, Weather, and Traffic

 The department later said on Twitter that the noise was caused by a lithium-ion battery that exploded inside a camera.

-A letter from Greater Orlando Aviation Authority CEO Phil Brown regarding the checkpoint incident on November 10, 2017.— Orlando Internatonal Airport (@MCO) November 11, 2017
+A letter from Greater Orlando Aviation Authority CEO Phil Brown regarding the checkpoint incident on November 10, 2017.

 The bag the camera was in started to smolder, but no one was injured, the OPD tweet said.